-With Palestinian music playing in the background, a few members of the Knox Students for Palestine (KS4P), such as senior Winter Goodner and fifth-year Kevin Cox, hung up a ‘Free Palestine’ banner at the doors of Old Main, facing the South Lawn, at noon on May 10.
+With Palestinian music playing in the background, a few members of the Knox Students for Palestine, such as senior Winter Goodner and fifth-year Kevin Cox, hung up a ‘Free Palestine’ banner at the doors of Old Main, facing the South Lawn.

-At about 12:15 p.m. at least a hundred students, including six faculty members, walked out to join the walk-out and teach-in organized by KS4P.
+At least 100 students, including six faculty members, walked out to join the walk-out and teach-in organized by KS4P on May 10.
 At the steps of Old Main, the group set up water, snacks and sunscreen for the protestors.

 The protest was organized to stand in solidarity with the Palestinians and demand a response from the college as no statement denouncing the violence in Palestine has been made by Knox.